American Nazi Party: Name change and assassination of Rockwell

 On January 1, 1967, the group underwent several changes.
 Rockwell changed the name of the American Nazi Party to the National Socialist White People's Party (NSWPP), changed the logo to a stylized eagle, and replaced their slogan of Sieg Heil with White Power, all in an effort to Americanize the organization and increase its appeal.
 This alienated some hard-line members.
 The new name was a "conscious imitation" of the National Association for the Advancement of Colored People.
 Rockwell wanted a more "ecumenical" approach and felt that the swastika banner was impeding organizational growth.
-Rockwell was killed on August 25, 1967, before he could implement party reforms.
+Rockwell was killed before he could implement party reforms.

-On August 25, 1967, as Rockwell left a laundromat, a former follower named John Patler shot Rockwell from the roof of the building.
-One bullet missed, the other hit his chest and ruptured his heart.
+On August 25, 1967, as Rockwell left a laundromat, John Patler, a former follower, shot Rockwell from the roof of the building.
+One bullet missed, and the other hit his chest and ruptured his heart.
 He was pronounced dead at the scene.